Mayankdays/AIMantra/README.md

 # AIMantra

-Guys this ma bot :3 :3 :3
+Guys this my bot.

-You guys have to open a codespace otherwise you cant really run this shi. there is a
+You guys have to open a codespace otherwise you cant really run this.

-Basically what you fucks have to do is to put this stuff in the terminal:
+Basically what you guys have to do is to put this stuff in the terminal:
 ```bash
 $ pip install dotenv flask markdown
 ```